Non-stop flights to Quito (UIO)

 Airlines flying to Quito

-Currently, there are 17 airlines that fly to Quito.
-Most flights to Quito are operated by Avianca, as they connect 13 airports to UIO.
+Currently, there are 14 airlines that fly to Quito.
+Most flights to Quito are operated by Avianca, as they connect 11 airports to UIO.
 Below you can find a list of airlines that operate most UIO flights:

 Business class flights to Quito

-There are 10 airports that have flights to Quito in Business Class.
+There are 12 airports that have flights to Quito in Business Class.
 All airports that offer business class flights to UIO are listed below:

 Intercontinental flights to Quito

-These are all non-stop intercontinental flights to Mariscal Sucre International Airport (UIO), as of September 2023:
+These are all non-stop intercontinental flights to Mariscal Sucre International Airport (UIO), as of March 2026:

-* Please note that there are no direct services from Canada, Africa, the Middle-East, Southern Asia, China, Japan, Eastern Asia, South-Eastern Asia, Central Asia or Oceania.
+* Please note that there are no direct services from Africa, the Middle-East, Southern Asia, China, Japan, Eastern Asia, South-Eastern Asia, Central Asia or Oceania.

 Non-stop flights from Europe to Quito